Social Decay: Plot

 Dino is a student at the University of Athens.
 He was from outside the city.
 His parents were supporting him while he was studying law at the institution.
 Regrettably, his father was no longer able to support him and Dino finds a job as a dancer in the theatre to continue his studies.
 He falls in love with an actress named Niki but she abandons him for a wealthy industrialist named Stratakis.
 Dino gets involved with drug dealers and pimps and starts doing drugs namely hashish.
 They also try to convince him to become a drug dealer.
 His health begins to deteriorate.
 He was found in the street nearly dead and was rescued by tobacco factory workers.
 The workers find him a job at the tobacco factory.
 Dino eventually becomes a trade union leader.
 He attends a trade union conference but it is raided by police.
 Dino becomes a political prisoner.
 He is in a prison facility with criminals.
 Stratakis shows Niki a newspaper that Dino is in prison.
 Niki tries to help release Dino from prison and goes to visit him but he refuses to see her.
 Niki finds Stratakis with two other women and leaves him.
 Regrettably, Niki is seduced by a pimp.
 Dino finally gets released from prison.
-Niki waits for Dino at the prison door but he completely ignores her.
-The pimp uses violence to get Niki to follow his orders.
-Niki screams for help and Dino comes to her rescue and releases her from the pimp but Dino desires to forget the past.
+Niki waits for Dino at the prison door but he completely ignores her and the pimp uses violence to get Niki to follow his orders.
+Niki screams for help and Dino comes to her rescue and releases her from the pimp but Dino desires to forget the past leaving Niki for the last time.
 Dino continues his fight against social corruption and injustice.